CYPIAPT-LNDSE/Face-It/readme.md

 ## Browser version of the app ( only compatible with a recent version of Chrome)

-Online version of the app is available here `https://cypiapt-lndse.github.io/Face-It/`
+Online version of the app is available here `https://cypiapt-lndse.github.io/Face-It/` Should the app stop working please open an issue in the repo and we will fix it asap

 ## How to run the app